Insights Library

 • Spaced repetition schedules reviews to keep recall durable over time.

-• Mixed contextual and precise-date prompts train both placement and exact retrieval.
+• Mixed prompts train event placement and exact-year boundaries together.

 • The Major System gives a mnemonic option for dates that need stronger encoding.